software-students-spring2025/4-containers-fishball/README.md

 ## Introduction

 In this project, we have three Docker containers: MongoDB, machine-learning-client, and web-app.
-The system allows users to upload images or capture photos using their webcam, analyze facial emotions, and view emotion-related statistics based on their uploads.
+The system allows users to upload images or capture photos using their webcam, analyze facial emotions, and view face-related statistics based on their uploads.

-Users can register and log in to the web-app, then upload an image through the upload feature or take a live photo using their webcam.
+Users can enter the web-app, then upload an image through the upload feature or take a live photo using their webcam.
 The machine-learning-client then analyzes the image using a facial emotion recognition model and returns the detected emotions to the user.
-After that, users can view the results of their past emotion analyses on their main page and explore emotion trends based on their uploaded images.
+After that, users can view the results of the emotion analysis on their main page.

 ## Team